L3MON4D3/LuaSnip/DOC.md

 # INSERTNODE

-These Nodes contain editable text and can be jumped to- and from (eg. traditional placeholders, like `$1` in textmate-snippets).
+These Nodes contain editable text and can be jumped to- and from (e.g. traditional placeholders, like `$1` in textmate-snippets).

 The functionality is best demonstrated with an example: